solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 Welcome to this beginner’s guide on getting started with Solang!
-[Solang](https://solang.readthedocs.io/en/v0.3.1/) is a Solidity Compiler that allows you to write Solana programs - referrd to in other blockchains as 'smart contracts' - using the Solidity programming language.
+[Solang](https://solang.readthedocs.io/en/v0.3.1/) is a Solidity Compiler that allows you to write Solana programs - referred to in other blockchains as 'smart contracts' - using the Solidity programming language.

 If you’re an EVM developer that’s interested in leveraging the high speed and